 Finsbury Park exists in a perma-state of organised bedlam and you know what, we love it.
 But having a restaurant like Zamzam to escape to alone is extremely beneficial when you need a breather and a big plate of bariis iskukaris.
 The Somali spot feels like a comfortable canteen but, moreover, feels like respite.
 Especially once you’ve settled down with a bowl of soup.

 There’s something a little heavenly about the all-white, signal-less bar at St. John in Clerkenwell.
-There’s also something a little insane asylum about the whole look.
+There’s also something a little asylum-like about the whole aesthetic.
 Either way, we’d be more than happy to spend the rest of our days here.
 During the week the bar area is, hands down, our favourite place to eat alone in London.
 It’s quiet.
 It’s peaceful.
 Nobody can use their phone.
-There’s a bar stocked with an excellent range of alcohol.
+There’s a bar stocked with an excellent range of drinks.
 And we could, if pushed, eat that Welsh rarebit forever and ever.

 Chang’s is a haven for anyone and everyone, and you’ll realise that as soon as you walk into this Bloomsbury restaurant.
 On every visit there’s been an almost equal mix of big groups - filling table space with noodles, crispy squid, and more, and also of solo noodle eaters - getting through a bowl of their excellent shan xi yo po noodles with their phone expertly balanced against a jar of chilli oil and a bottle of soy.